 For more information

 If you have any questions about this rate, contact your commercial officer or designated agent.
 You can also reach our Business customer services by phone at 1 800 463-9900 or by email at firstname.lastname@example.org.

 This information has been simplified.
-For more details about the Economic Development Rate, consult the Electricity Rates [PDF 4.83 Mo], which have been approved by the Régie de l’énergie.
-Chapter 4, Section 8 applies to medium-power customers and Chapter 6, Section 6 applies to large-power customers.
+For more details about the Economic Development Rate, consult the following sections of the Electricity Rates, approved by the Régie de l’énergie:

 Maximum power demand